 Finding Effective Keywords

-The keywords that are used for YouTube are the same ones used by Google to show search results for videos.
+The keywords used for YouTube are the same ones used by Google to show search results for videos.
 There are subgroups of searches possible using Google.
 Entering something in the search bar brings up the default text search results.
 At the top of the SERP are selectable choices for images, videos, news, books, and more.

 Finding the best keywords is sometimes counterintuitive because ranking high for generic keywords, such as the word ‘dog’ on the SERP, is very difficult.
 It is better to use longer keyword phrases but still get plenty of searches, such as “training your dog to speak.”